JonathanLehrfeld/datavisualization-fall2021/assignment1.md

 ## Anything else important:

 ### This data can of course change year to year so it would be important to get accurate and up-to-date information that would reflect the D.C. ward with the highest cost of living explicitly for fall 2021.

+# - Data Reporting Critique on [DCist article](https://dcist.com/story/20/10/05/thousands-of-d-c-renters-are-evicted-every-year-do-they-all-know-to-show-up-to-court/) -

+## Clarity & Accuracy

+###
+* Central insight = 3 / 5
+* Main theme is that evictions had been suspended in D.C. as a result of the COVID-19 pandemic but pre this a large number of D.C. residents facing eviction in D.C. were not aware of their specific rights.
+* The headline was "Thousands Of D.C.
+Renters Are Evicted Every Year.
+Do They All Know To Show Up To Court?"
+* The data visualization was ...

+## Quality

+### The...

+## Type & Color

+### The...

+## Creativity

+### The...